AHMEDNUSARI/Dataguess_TeknolojiTask/README.md

     1. Run the script using the following command: python TrainDefultData.py
     2. The script will automatically download Apple stock price data between January 1, 2008, and February 1, 2025.
     3. It will then perform data processing and select default features: ['Open', 'High', 'Low', 'Volume', 'MA_10', 'MACD', 'OBV'].
+This default features didnot selected randomly, but after training and trying verious feature combinataion, this combination gave higher performance as will be exaplined later
     4. The user will be prompted to enter 0 or 1 to select the model type:
        * 0: Linear Regression
        * 1: LSTM with Attention Mechanism